MomsFriendlyDevCo/mfdc-email/README.md

 Expected Config
 ---------------
-This module expects the following `global.config` variables to be specified to operate:
+This module expects the following `global.config` / `global.app.config` variables to be specified to operate:

 | Method    | Key                              | Type           | Description |
 |-----------|----------------------------------|----------------|-------------|